albertlauncher/documentation/src/_docs/theming.md

 The user interface consists of five widgets: The window itself, the input line, the settings button the two list views for the items and their actions.
 In Qt terms a [QFrame](http://doc.qt.io/qt-5/qframe.html), a [QLineEdit](http://doc.qt.io/qt-5/qlineedit.html), a [QPushButton](http://doc.qt.io/qt-5/qpushbutton.html) and a [QListView](http://doc.qt.io/qt-5/qlistview.html).
 All of them support the [box model](http://doc.qt.io/qt-5/stylesheet-customizing.html).

-Tho differentiate the views they have an ID Selector to refer to it, for the sake of completeness all other widgets too: `frame`, `inputLine`, `settingsButton`, `resultsList` (until v0.12 `proposalList`) and `actionList`.
+To differentiate the views they have an ID Selector to refer to it, for the sake of completeness all other widgets too: `frame`, `inputLine`, `settingsButton`, `resultsList` (until v0.12 `proposalList`) and `actionList`.
 You can identify them like this :

 ```
 QListView#actionList {